-Under the new laws, non-prescribed electrical equipment will also be required to meet certain criteria.
-All low voltage electrical equipment (rated between 50Vac to 1000Vac) and designed or marketed as suitable for household, personal or similar use will be "in-scope electrical equipment" and be classified as Level 1, Level 2 or Level 3.
+Under the EESS laws, non-prescribed electrical equipment must meet certain criteria.
+All low voltage electrical equipment (rated between 50Vac to 1000Vac) and designed or marketed as suitable for household, personal or similar use are "in-scope electrical equipment" classified as Level 1, Level 2 or Level 3.

-Level 1 equipment will not require registration.
-However the Responsible Supplier will have to be registered on the national database and have evidence that the equipment is electrically safe and meets any relevant electrical safety standards.
+Level 1 equipment does not require registration.
+However the Responsible Supplier must be registered on the national database and have evidence that the equipment is electrically safe and meets any relevant electrical safety standards.

-Level 2 equipment will require a Compliance Folder.
-The folder must contain information to prove the electrical safety of that item of equipment.
-This information would include test reports completed by an approved testing entity or a suitably qualified person which confirms that the equipment meets relevant standards.
+Level 2 equipment requires a Compliance Folder.
+The folder must contain information to prove the electrical safety of that item of equipment, including test reports completed by an approved testing entity or a suitably qualified person which confirms that the equipment meets relevant standards.

-All low voltage electrical equipment designed or marketed as suitable for household, personal or similar use will be required to be marked with its brand or trade name, its model number and the Regulatory Compliance Mark (RCM).
+All low voltage electrical equipment designed or marketed as suitable for household, personal or similar use is required to be marked with its brand or trade name, its model number and the Regulatory Compliance Mark (RCM).

 Share this page: